gramaziokohler/compas_timber/docs/tutorials/grasshopper/show.rst

 .. image:: ../images/gh_show_beam_index.png
     :width: 20%

-Displays the faces of the beams.
+Displays the indexes of the Beam faces.

 Show Surface Model Beam Types
 *****************************

-Displays Beam types in the surface model.
+Displays all Beams of one selected type from the surface model.

 Show Feature Errors